Working in Japan: Jobs, Visa and Salary Guide for Foreigners

 Additionally, specialized roles such as Chief Financial Officer, Attorney, and Dentist also command high salaries, with monthly earnings ranging from ¥1,020,000 to ¥1,290,000.

 In Japan, the ability to work either full-time or part-time depends on your Japanese visa status.
 Foreign nationals must have the appropriate work permit.
-What jobs you can take depends on your visa type.
-For example, someone on a student visa is restricted to the type of work they can do.
+Your work eligibility depends on your visa type.

 Part-time jobs in Japan, especially for students, are often entry-level positions that do not offer salaries as high as full-time positions.
 Part-time positions are perfect for people staying on a Japanese Working Holiday Visa.